Nancy Tembo

-In 2019, whilst in parliament, Tembo exposed a dubious and unprocedural 'sale' of a public school land (Livimbo Primary School) in her constituency to private commercial interests.
-By then, the new owners had already constructed industrial warehouses on the school grounds.

-She took the Ministry of Lands officials to task demanding an explanation.
-The warehouses were eventually demolished by the state.
-The local constituency development committee then built a brick wall to secure the school's land from further invasion.
-Had the school been demolished, hundreds of vulnerable children would have been left without access to basic education.

 Early life and education

-Nancy Tembo was born in 1959, in Mangochi, Malawi from a nurse Monica Msosa (née Minofu) and a clinical officer, late Noel Golden Grey Msosa.
-Her parents were both local civil servants working in various Malawian district hospitals including Thyolo, Nsanje, Machinga, Mangochi amongst others.
+Nancy Tembo was born in 1959, in Mangochi to a nurse Monica Msosa (née Minofu) and a clinical officer, Noel Golden Grey Msosa.
+Her parents were both local civil servants working in Malawian district hospitals including Thyolo, Nsanje, Machinga, Mangochi amongst others.

-She hails from Malindi, Malawi, a village in Mangochi District on the southern shores of Lake Malawi.
+She is from Malindi, Malawi, a village in Mangochi District on the southern shores of Lake Malawi.

-She attended St Mary’s Secondary School, Zomba and later enrolled at Chancellor College of the University of Malawi.
+Tembo attended St Mary’s Secondary School, Zomba and later enrolled at Chancellor College of the University of Malawi.
+Tembo holds a masters degree from Leeds Beckett University in the United Kingdom in leadership and change management.

-Her husband is Morgan Tembo who was the Chief Financial Officer (CFO) at Limbe Leaf Group (part of the Universal Corporation - a global agribusiness conglomerate).
-Together they have six children.
-Her husband's uncle is the veteran politician John Tembo and hence is a cousin to de facto former first lady Cecilia Tamanda Kadzamira.

-Tembo holds a masters degree from Leeds Beckett University in the United Kingdom.